-Updates the table starting from the first entry in the VLAN Table, i.e. the entry with the lowest VLAN ID.
+: Updates the table starting from the first entry in the VLAN Table, i.e. the entry with the lowest VLAN ID.

-Even the starting with the entry after the last entry currently displayed.
+: Updates the table, starting with the entry after the last entry currently displayed.

 Add New IGMP VLAN : Click to add new IGMP VLAN.
 Specify the VID and configure the new entry.